 This exercise has a ton of benefits, depending on who’s in the spotlight.
 For example, Start Stop Continue can help event planners figure out what worked in previous events and what didn’t.
-This is especially important now that events have had to become virtual, so there’s a lot of room for improvement.
 Operations managers, on the other hand, comprise one of the select types of business careers that manage several departments.
 They might handle PTO requests, provide routine customer service, or even help with the company budget.
 With so many responsibilities, Start Stop Continue can teach them to only focus on tasks that will help their business the most.

 This approach can also be used to assess the company as a whole, which could prove useful for smaller businesses.

 Plus, the Start Stop Continue template ensures that all feedback received is action-oriented.
 This allows every employee to immediately use it to improve.
 Since it’s a team exercise, it also gives everyone the opportunity to align their goals based on shared priorities as well.

 To make things even easier, there’s a Start Stop Continue template you can follow.
 You can even download it here.
 Let’s walk you through the process using the template.

 The Start Stop Continue Template is built for business owners and managers.
 The template gathers input from three sources: